 Does it feel like eye-watering sums are required to cover all the ‘Back to School’ essentials from uniforms to schoolbooks?
 For today’s parents (who attended school in the 70s, 80s and 90s) the list has expanded even further.
-Check out these modern expenses and take the opportunity to hark “It wasn’t like that in my day” in Six School Expenses That Didn’t Exist in Your Day in association with Zurich Life:
+Check out these modern expenses and take the opportunity to hark “It wasn’t like that in my day” in Six School Expenses That Didn’t Exist in Your Day:

 #1.
 Mobile Phones